TeamCOMPAS/COMPAS/online-docs/pages/User guide/COMPAS output/standard-logfiles-record-specification-stellar.rst

    * - COMPAS variable:
      - `derived from` BaseStar::m_SupernovaDetails.events.past
    * - Description:
-     - Flag to indicate whether the object was a recycled neutron star at any time prior to the current timestep (was a neutron star accrediting mass).
+     - Flag to indicate whether the object was a recycled neutron star at any time prior to the current timestep (was a neutron star accreting mass).
    * - Header Strings:
      - Recycled_NS, Recycled_NS(1), Recycled_NS(2), Recycled_NS(SN), Recycled_NS(CP)